The Magic Trick

 https://apps.who.int/iris/handle/10665/40241

-In a 1956 bulletin by the WHO, it was admitted that at least two-thirds of the cases diagnosed as non-paralytic polio were in fact not polio and were instead caused by other “viruses” and bacteria.
+In a 1956 bulletin by the WHO, it was admitted that at least two-thirds of the cases diagnosed as non-paralytic polio were, in fact, not polio and were instead caused by other “viruses” and bacteria.
 Thus, it was important that, for a case to be considered polio, paralysis must occur as this was seen as a defining feature and indicative of polio.
 This paralysis requirement stood even though it was admitted that there are other causes of paralysis.
 The separation of polio into those with and without paralysis was necessary as the vaccine was said not to be effective at preventing non-paralytic polio and was only effective at reducing paralytic polio.
 If these two conditions could not be separated, it would obscure the “beneficial effects” of the vaccination campaign:

 Poliomyelitis in 1954